 The SafeSleep® breathable crib mattress uses no sheets or mattress pads.
-On average, this is a cost savings of over $70.
+On average, this is a cost savings of $70.
 SafeSleep® has a removable topper.
 The topper is both easy to remove and wash in a conventional washing machine.
-A damp cloth with liquid soap is used to sanitize the base.
-Consequently, there is need to remove the base from the crib.
+A damp cloth with liquid soap is used to sanitize the base; there is need to remove the base from the crib.
 Additionally, there is no cumbersome core to bathe or shower.

 Crib mattresses and pathogens

-The American Academy of Pediatrics warns parents against the using second-hand mattresses since the fill can be contaminated with pathogens and micro-organisms.
+The American Academy of Pediatrics warns parents against using second-hand mattresses since the fill can be contaminated with pathogens and micro-organisms.
 Since the SafeSleep® breathable crib mattress has no core or fill that can become contaminated, it can be used for additional children.
 This feature makes the SafeSleep® the same price as a bargain crib mattress if used for two children, and a cost savings if used for more.

 Breathable crib mattress for infants and toddlers

 The SafeSleep® also transitions for use in a toddler bed with no additional cost.
-SafeSleep® hold the weight of an 80 lb child.
+SafeSleep® hold the weight of an 80 pound child.
 With no core to wash, it is ideal during potty training and bed-wetting phases.

 Your baby spends 70% of their first year-of-life in their crib, so your baby’s crib mattress is an important decision.
 The SafeSleep® breathable crib mattress brand is offering babies scientifically tested, safer, better, longer sleep™ and offering parents complete peace of mind since 2010.